kcudding/ecotheory.github.io/teach/RIntro/DFOworkshop.md

 ### R from zero warmup

 If you have never used R in any way at a all, it may be helpful to take a quick look at this interactive tutorial for undergraduates at the University of Waterloo.
-Just complete the tutorial entirely online rather than downloading.
+Just complete the tutorial entirely online rather than downloading, starting from "R as a calculator".

 [https://shiny.math.uwaterloo.ca/biology/QBshiny/IntroR/](https://shiny.math.uwaterloo.ca/biology/QBshiny/IntroR/)